Everest Re Group, Ltd. Announc - GuruFocus.com

-Everest Re Group, Ltd. (NYSE: RE) (the “Company” or “Everest”) announced today that it has commenced an underwritten public offering of 3,000,000 common shares.
-The underwriters will have the option to purchase up to an aggregate of 450,000 additional common shares from the Company.
+Everest Re Group, Ltd. (NYSE: RE) (the “Company” or “Everest”) announced today the pricing of an underwritten public offering of 3,600,000 common shares at a price to the public of $360.00 per share, before underwriting discounts and commissions.
+The underwriters have the option to purchase up to an aggregate of 540,000 additional common shares from the Company.
+This reflects an upsizing of the previously announced offering of 3,000,000 shares and 450,000 option shares granted to the underwriters.
+The offering is expected to close on May 19, 2023, subject to customary closing conditions.

 The shares are being offered pursuant to an effective shelf registration statement that has been filed with the Securities and Exchange Commission (the “SEC”).
 This press release does not constitute an offer to sell or a solicitation of an offer to buy nor shall there be any sale of securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.
 Any offer, or solicitation to buy, if at all, will be made solely by means of a prospectus and related prospectus supplement filed with the SEC.
 You may obtain these documents without charge from the SEC at www.sec.gov.
 Alternatively, you may request copies of these materials from Citigroup Global Markets Inc., Attention: Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, telephone: 1-800-831-9146, or from Goldman Sachs & Co.
 LLC, Attention: Prospectus Department, 200 West Street, New York, New York 10282, telephone: 1-866-471-2526 or by emailing [email protected].